jkkalinski/technically-not-an-elevator/README.md

 # technically-not-an-elevator
-Snippets from my time at Tech Elevator's Java program
+Snippets from my time in Tech Elevator's Java program